 The Summer Fancy Food Show (FFS), held at the Javits Center in New York City, featured over 2,400 exhibitors from 50+ countries on June 30th – July 2.
 The Symrise marketing team attended the Annual Summer Fancy Food Show to get a snapshot of where the future of food and beverage is going.
 We have reported our Top 12 Trends of the Summer Fancy Food Show but now look to take a deeper dive as we explore these trends.

 As we reported in our Top 12 Trends Report, there was no shortage of story telling at the FFS this summer in which fermented beverages created their own storyline.
-We had a chance to individually interview industry insiders, Jonathan Lawrence, Sales Manager from Vermont Village and Charlie Berkinshaw, Founder of Element [Shrub] to gain valuable insights into the fermented beverage landscape, specifically apple cider vinegar.
+We had a chance to individually interview industry insiders, Jonathan Lawrence, Sales Manager from Vermont Village and Charlie Berkinshaw, Founder of Element [Shrub] to gain valuable insights into the fermented beverage landscape, specifically apple cider vinegar which is consumed on its own as a home remedy, to help people lose weight, cure a sore throat, reduce stomach acid, and to use in salad dressings.

 We started with what was driving the fermented beverage trend and both gentlemen attributed the current boom to the mass marketing of kombucha in the U.S. Furthermore, Jonathan stated that, “This isn’t anything new, all over the world they have been doing this, we are slow to adapt to it” which brings us to the story line of “old becoming the new”.
 Fermented beverages are nothing new to society with the first fermented beverages making an appearance about 7000 years ago in China.
 Jonathan explains how the resurgence of fermented beverages in America “is driving because people’s palates are evolving” and Charlie added that “The acid and sweet was a new flavor profile and now you see a lot of sparkling natural flavors, sour beers, [consumers are] just trending away from sweet."

 Charlie continued stating part of the trend “built up because of the want to reduce sugar intake and reduce sweet flavor”.
-We agree that Consumers are seeking healthier alternatives with a new flavor profile and fermented beverages, specifically apple cider vinegar, satisfies both the healthy and the flavor aspect consumers are looking for.
+We agree that Consumers are seeking healthier alternatives with a new flavor profile and fermented beverages, specifically apple cider vinegar, satisfies both the health conscious as they consume it as a home remedy because of its numerous health benefits, and it has the flavor aspect consumers are looking for.
+It's also known to help people lose weight, can aid with excess stomach acid, and can prevent a sore throat.
 As consumers become more familiar with these “old” beverages they will continue to find new tricks beyond what Charlie cites the current application of “mixing with seltzers, cooking, use for a salad dressings and baking”.

 Keep it Simple